Pomax/node-flickrapi/README.md

 All results are in JSON format.
 For obvious reasons.

-### Downloading all your Flickr stuff
+### Downloading all your Flickr stuffs

-You can use this module to very easily download all your flickr stuff:
+You can use this module to very easily download all your flickr stuffs:

 ```
 var FlickrAPI = require("FlickrAPI"),